renatoathaydes/renatoathaydes.github.io/_posts/2014-08-11-Programming-In-Ceylon.md

 Now, inside the `run` function, we defined two new functions, `multiply` and `add`, using the short notation for functions with the fat arrow `=>`.
 This kind of function can only contain one expression.
 This is a very common style in Ceylon because usually functions are broken up into many smaller functions until they become a simple expression.
+In fact, a function defined in this way does not even need to have a name.
+If you just need to pass a function as an argument to another function, but you don't need to use it anywhere else, you can declare the function without a name as you invoke the other function, as in this
+example:

+{% highlight ceylon %}
+printResult((Float x, Float y) => x * y, 10.0, 3.0);
+{% endhighlight %}

+This kind of function that does not have a name is called an *anonymous function*.
+It can also be called a *lambda*, as the idea has its roots in the [lambda calculus](http://en.wikipedia.org/wiki/Lambda_calculus).

 The long notation for functions is to use `{ ... }` to wrap all statements the function should execute (like we did for the `askUserForNumber` and `run` functions).

 We then defined a function called `printResult` which takes another function, called `operation`, with a type